Hwasong-11D: Missile

+According to German analyst Norbert Brügge, Hwasong-11D is a derivative from KN-25 and Hwasong-11/OTR-21 Tochka.
+He evaluates the missile to be a type of multiple rocket launcher, despite North Korean official claim of tactical ballistic missile.

 Launcher

 Basic type

 According to North Korea, the Hwasong-11D missile system, including the launcher, was personally designed by Kim Jong Un as a "new pivotal attack weapon" of North Korean forces.
-The launcher is a three-axle truck, estimated to be 8.5 m long and 3 m wide.
+The basic-type TEL is a 3-axle truck, estimated to be 8.5 m long and 3 m wide.
 Each basic-type launcher can deploy up to four Hwasong-11D missiles.

 Modular type

-During a military parade held on 10 October 2025, North Korea unveiled a modular three-axle launcher of Hwasong-11D.
-A HIMARS-like vehicle, it has two modules, each of which can carry a single Hwasong-11D missile, or 240 mm multiple rocket launcher.
+During a military exhibition opened on 4 October 2025, North Korea unveiled a modular three-axle launcher of Hwasong-11D.
+Believed to be inspired in design from United States's HIMARS, it has two modules, each of which can carry a single Hwasong-11D missile or multiple launch rockets of 122 mm and 240 mm diameters.
+This system is tentatively named Juche-HIMARS by analysts.
 However, it is unlikely that the Hwasong-11D missiles carried by the modular-type launcher are nuclear-armed.